noi-techpark/bdp-core/README.md

 Run `mvn site` to create a HTML page with all details of this project.
 Results can be found under `<project>/target/site/`, entrypoint is as usual `index.html`.

+### Update CONTRIBUTORS.rst
+Just run `bash CONTRIBUTORS.rst` and check the output inside the file itself.
+Configure any mail or name mappings inside `.mailmap`.
+See `man git shortlog` for further details.